hennevogel/opensuse-github/OWNERS.md

 There are a lot of things that only organization owners can do.

 - *MUST* actively participate in organization owner sponsorship management
-- *MUST* actively participate in repository management (solving repository
+- *MUST* actively participate in repository management (manage repository escalations)
 - *MUST* actively participate in membership management (org membership, team membership etc.)
 - *MUST* actively participate in maintenance of the [organization's profile page](https://github.com/openSUSE/)
 - *MUST* actively participate in managing [GitHub Marketplace app installations](https://github.com/organizations/openSUSE/settings/installations)